Posts

 Ukraine war Part 12.
 How the war might end

 I was prompted to write this after news of the first call between President’s Trump and Putin and a declaration at the NATO conference in Munich, where, in my opinion, the US leadership for the first time took a realistic view of the Ukraine war.
-It was most likely a view that has prevailed in some sections of the US and NATO national security establishment, but was suppressed in favour of the mainstream view that Ukraine, given enough weapons and support from NATO can prevail.
+It was most likely a view that has prevailed in some sections of the US and NATO national security establishment, but was suppressed in favour of the mainstream view that Ukraine, given enough weapons and support from NATO can win.
 Until the election of president Trump, most NATO countries had committed far too much to the Ukraine project and had burnt all bridges with Russia, for any alternate view to be considered.
 There is now a lot of talk about what shape a settlement of this conflict might take.
 A lot has been covered in the media.
 I’d like to talk about my proposed solution, looking at points not widely covered in the mainstream media.
-My plan takes into account the following: The battlefield reality : The mainstream media ...
+My plan takes into account the following: The battlefield reality : The mainstream media narr...